EMSL-MONet/The-1000-Soil-ICR-Metagenome/README.md

 The names of the Python scripts begin with 'number_,' indicating the sequence of their execution.
 Each Python script is accompanied by a configuration file (*.config).
 Modify the lines in the configuration file to specify the full paths for both the input and output files.

+**Computational Reqs.**

+The Python scripts require Python 3 or later and the installation of the pandas package (https://pandas.pydata.org/).

+For the R scripts, refer to the lines in each code where different libraries are loaded.
+There are further instructions on requirements for running the code used to generate Fig. 2.